natura-cosmeticos/clio-nodejs-logger/README.md

 _&ast; when the log object is truncated only the following attributes are logged: `context`, `level`, `message` and `timestamp`._

-More details of how use this lib can be found in the docs, that can be generated running `npm run docs` or `yarn docs`.
+Available `options` and details of how use this lib can be found in the docs, that can be generated running `npm run docs` or `yarn docs`.

 ## Features